MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-F-Fair-Credit-Reporting-Act/part-680-Affiliate-Marketing/section-680.3.md

 (h) *Eligibility information.* The term “eligibility information” means any information the communication of which would be a consumer report if the exclusions from the definition of “consumer report” in section 603(d)(2)(A) of the Act did not apply.
 Eligibility information does not include aggregate or blind data that does not contain personal identifiers such as account numbers, names, or addresses.

+(i) *Motor vehicle dealer.* The term “motor vehicle dealer” means any person excluded from Consumer Financial Protection Bureau jurisdiction as described in 12 U.S.C.
+5519.

-(i) *Person.* The term “person” means any individual, partnership, corporation, trust, estate, cooperative, association, government or governmental subdivision or agency, or other entity.
+(j) *Person.* The term “person” means any individual, partnership, corporation, trust, estate, cooperative, association, government or governmental subdivision or agency, or other entity.

-(j) *Pre-existing business relationship* - (1) *In general.* The term “pre-existing business relationship” means a relationship between a person, or a person's licensed agent, and a consumer based on -
+(k) *Pre-existing business relationship*—(1) *In general.* The term “pre-existing business relationship” means a relationship between a person, or a person's licensed agent, and a consumer based on—

 (i) A financial contract between the person and the consumer which is in force on the date on which the consumer is sent a solicitation covered by this part;